BenjaminHalko/WiiMusicEditor/README.md

 # WiiMusicEditor
-# Please note: macOS/OS X/Linux are unsupported.
-We are working on the port and we are sorry for any inconvience caused.
+# Please note: macOS/OS X/Linux are currently unsupported and will be delayed until further notice.
+We are sorry for any inconvience caused.
 ## Features

 - Automatically Applying .brseq to .brsar and Creating Length/Tempo/Time Signature Patch